sdesabbata/granolarr/docs/lectures/bookdown/303_L_ExploringAssumptions.md

 ## Q-Q plot

-Cumulative values against the cumulative probability of a particular distribution (in this case, *normal*)
+Values against the cumulative probability of a particular distribution (in this case, *normal* distribution)

 :::::: {.cols data-latex=""}